zerotier/ZeroTierOne/controller/README.md

 This returns a JSON object containing all member IDs as keys and their `memberRevisionCounter` values as values.

-#### `/controller/network/<network ID>/active`

- * Purpose: Get a set of all active members on this network
- * Methods: GET
- * Returns: { object }

-This returns an object containing all currently online members and the most recent `recentLog` entries for their last request.

 #### `/controller/network/<network ID>/member/<address>`

  * Purpose: Create, authorize, or remove a network member